Month: September 2015

 Second week completed

 Over the course of my first week the plan for my project has changed slightly, I originally was going to make a website from scratch, design, text, and code.
 The only experience in coding that I have is from R, a language and data handling program that we use a lot in Biology for statistical computing and graphics.
 In the interest of continuity, my supervisor decided that it would be best to leave the designing and coding of the website to professionals who have had instruction and training in this field.
 When I was told, I was quite disappointed because I was very excited to learn a new skill and be responsible for something so big.
+Last week, my original pressure of building the website was already lifting, as I was getting the hang of the procedure from tons of information that is available on the internet, which is also all conveniently free.

 First week at PCRF

 Pro-cancer research fund (PCRF) is a registered UK charity that has three main prongs of activity: research, outreach, and patient care.
 The research side is an integral part of the charity, and is led by Imperial professor Mustafa Djamgoz.
 Dr. Djamgoz is developing a non-toxic way of treating many different types of cancers, including Prostate, Breast, Colon, and Pancreas.
 The internationally acclaimed and peer-reviewed research is integral to PCRF’s mission as it gives them the necessary authority, professionalism and trust-worthiness for a supportive drop-in advice centre.
 PCRF offers a direct link between cutting-edge research and the patients that the research is ultimately meant to help.
+PCRF engages in multiple outreach talks and programs each year, such as the annual Orchid walk, aimed at making new information more accessible to the people actually affected by cancer.
+The patient care is delivered through the Amber Care Centre, a free drop in centre located in north London that offers professional help to cancer patients, as well as a free home nurse care program.
+PCRF is improving the lives of this community through awareness and prevention campaigns, psychological support, and specialist oncology detection and care, at little to no cost.

 Centre for Community Development, Week 1